Bradbev/qgrep/doc/txt/readme.txt

      sys 0m1.257s

 ## Please Donate!
-If you find igrep to be useful a donation would be excellent motivation for me to make further improvements (such as much improved multicore support!).
+If you find qgrep to be useful a donation would be excellent motivation for me to make further improvements (such as much improved multicore support!).
-If total donations exceed $1000 Canadian dollars, I will release igrep under a permissive licence like BSD.
+If total donations exceed $1000 Canadian dollars, I will release qgrep under a permissive licence like BSD.

 LINK TO PAYPAL AREA

 ## Credits
-igrep uses the following libraries, many thanks to the authors
+qgrep uses the following libraries, many thanks to the authors

 - [RE2](http://code.google.com/p/re2/) provides the regular expression
 code used for matching